bannerImage.png

 9. How cryptocurrency gains are taxed

-As with other assets, the annual CGT allowance is applied and your profits are calculated based on the difference between how much your cryptocurrency cost you versus how much you sold it for.
-You also need to take account of the 30 day rule.
+As with other assets, the annual CGT allowance is applied and your gains are calculated based on the difference between how much your cryptocurrency cost you versus how much you sold it for.
+You also need to take account of the 30-day rule known as 'bed and breakfasting'.
 This prevents people from using their CGT allowance each year by selling shares and then buying them back the next day.
 Doing this can increase the purchase price and therefore potentially help minimise CGT exposure.

 Instead, if you sell shares then have to wait 30 days before re-investing in those very shares.
 If you don't wait 30 days then “matching” rules apply which in effect stop the cost base from being reset.
 Cryptocurrencies can be traded often which then makes it difficult to work out the CGT liability.